zappymussel380/binance-pnl-report/report-logic.md

 the wallet for a specific amount of time.
 The algorithm for wallet updates is the same as for the savings interest, because we get an extra amount of asset (coin) for free.

+This is the same as `Asset Distribution` transaction.

 #### Other transactions

-Binance transaction export includes the following additional transaction types:
+Binance's transaction export includes the following additional transaction types:

 * Commission Rebate
 * Cashback Voucher